julianobrasil/simplestaking/README.md

   - run `npm start`
   - navigate to `localhost:4200`
   - paste the a valid user address in the input
-    - ou can use this one `tz1gfArv665EUkSg2ojMBzcbfwuPxAvqPvjo`
+    - You can use this one `tz1gfArv665EUkSg2ojMBzcbfwuPxAvqPvjo`

 # e2e tests